 No. District-County Location Proposed Configuration 1 07-LA Burbank Boulevard Overpass (3147+17) New-New overpass (replacing existing) over the HSR alignment, the existing Metrolink railroad, and one existing roadway.
-2 07-LA Colorado Street/I-5 Interchange New-New railroad bridge over the existing roadway.
-3 07-LA Main Street Aerial Structure (3683+24) New-New overpass over the electrified tracks, the Los Angeles River, and the existing Metrolink Railroad.
-4 07-LA SR 134-Fairmont Avenue On-Ramp No Modification-Protection of the existing structures (HSR crosses at-grade underneath the Fairmont Avenue on-ramp).
-5 07-LA SR 134 No Modification-Protection of the existing structures (HSR crosses at-grade underneath SR 134).
-6 07-LA SR 134 Doran Street Off-Ramp No Modification- Protection of the existing structures (HSR crosses at-grade underneath the Doran Street off-ramp).
-7 07-LA SR 2 No Modification-Protection of the existing structures (HSR crosses at-grade underneath SR 2).
-8 07-LA I-5 No Modification-Protection of the existing structures (HSR crosses at-grade underneath I-5).
-9 07-LA I-5 No Modification-Protection of the existing structures (HSR crosses at-grade underneath I-5).
-10 07-LA US-110 No Modification-Protection of the existing structures (HSR crosses at-grade underneath US-110).
+2 07-LA Main Street Aerial Structure (3683+24) New-New overpass over the electrified tracks, the Los Angeles River, and the existing Metrolink Railroad.
+3 07-LA SR 134-Fairmont Avenue On-Ramp No Modification-Protection of the existing structures (HSR crosses at-grade underneath the Fairmont Avenue on-ramp).
+4 07-LA SR 134 No Modification-Protection of the existing structures (HSR crosses at-grade underneath SR 134).
+5 07-LA SR 134 Doran Street Off-Ramp No Modification- Protection of the existing structures (HSR crosses at-grade underneath the Doran Street off-ramp).
+6 07-LA SR 2 No Modification-Protection of the existing structures (HSR crosses at-grade underneath SR 2).
+7 07-LA 1-5 No Modification-Protection of the existing structures (HSR crosses at-grade underneath I-5).
+8 07-LA US-110 No Modification-Protection of the existing structures (HSR crosses at-grade underneath US-110).

-HSR = high-speed rail I = Interstate SR = State Route US = U.S. Route
+I = Interstate

+SR = State Route US = U.S. Route